machacks02/dankMemerHack/README.md

 ## Step 2:

-- Go to your terminal/command prompt/command line and type in `pip install pynput`.
-After that, do `pip install pyautogui Pillow`.
+- Go to your terminal/command prompt/command line and type in `pip install pynput pyautogui Pillow`.

 **And now you're done!**

-> Simply run the main.py file, and switch to a private server.
+> Simply run the `main.py` file (double-click it), and switch to a private server.
 Keep in mind to use a private server, as using a public server could have several serious bugs with the 'pls search' clicker.
-If thing go wrong and you need to stop the program, go to the window where you are running the program, go to the terminal and `press control+c`.
-THis should stop the program immediately.
+If thing go wrong and you need to stop the program, close the window where you are running the program.
+This should stop the program immediately.